Why choose Singapore for your business?

 In addition to registering a trademark in Singapore, Singapore businesses can also file for global trademark registration from Singapore as the country is a signatory to major IP conventions and treaties, such as the Patent Cooperation Treaty, Paris Convention, Berne Convention, Madrid Protocol, Budapest Treaty, Agreement on Trade-related aspects of IP rights, and World Intellectual Property Organisation.

 An Honest and Open Government

 Businesses do not exist in a vacuum – they need a supportive political infrastructure to grow and thrive.
 Singapore’s political system is one that enacts laws, decides priorities and sets regulations using a rational, pro-business approach.
-Singapore has a stable and orderly government, whose vision is to take this nation to the front of the industrialized nations.
+Singapore has a stable and orderly government, whose vision is to take this nation to the front of the industrialised nations.